-Paper and plastic are not the only things one can recycle in the commercial food service establishment.
-Water reuse in the commercial kitchen is an effective way to save money over time, while also doing a good deed for the environment.
+Paper and plastic are not the only things you can recycle from your restaurant’s kitchen.
+Reusing water is an effective way to save money over time, while also doing a good deed for the environment.
 Sometimes reused water is known as reclaimed water or gray water.
 However, no complicated systems are necessary to reap the benefits of reusing water.
-With a few tips, you too can recycle your water.
+With a few tips, you too can recycle your water, too.

 Reuse Rinse Water

 After washing a round of pots, dishes or utensils in the compartment sink, save the final rinse water and use it for soaking or pre-rinsing the next round of dishes.
 This method could save about 18 gallons from being dumped prematurely.

 Steam tables and other steaming equipment use reservoirs to hold used water, which are typically dumped throughout the day.
 Instead of pouring this clean water down the drain, save if for cleaning the countertops or floors.